pants64DS/Misc-SM64DS-Patches/Custom Instructions.md

 Unfortunately, the object instructions can't be used to manipulate all objects in the game.
 They only deal with a specific "cutscene object", which can take the appearance of a set number of actual objects based on the instruction ID.
 They are very specific to the cutscenes in the vanilla game, to the point where it wouldn't really make sense to write custom instructions for them.
 Even when dealing with objects whose appearance they can take, I'd recommend writing custom instructions to work with real instances of those objects instead of their cutscene object clones.

-This leaves us with two catergories for custom instructions: player instructions for controlling playable characters, and "camera" instructions for anything else.
+This leaves us with two categories for custom instructions: player instructions for controlling playable characters, and "camera" instructions for anything else.